lynn0702/Torchlite/torchlite.md

 Common career paths your mage might pursue include:

-▶ A wizard, a scholar of arcane magic, exponentially increasing the power of their spells as they progress through constant magical research and study of spellbooks.
+▶ A *wizard*, a scholar of arcane magic, exponentially increasing the power of their spells as they progress through constant magical research and study of spellbooks.
-▶ A sorcerer, gifted with an innate knack for spellcasting, drawing upon an internal flow of magic fed by supernatural ancestry or another mysterious source.
+▶ A *sorcerer*, gifted with an innate knack for spellcasting, drawing upon an internal flow of magic fed by supernatural ancestry or another mysterious source.
-▶ A warlock, whose eldritch pact with an otherworldly patron grants arcane secrets and mysterious spells from beyond the mortal realm.
+▶ A *warlock*, whose eldritch pact with an otherworldly patron grants arcane secrets and mysterious spells from beyond the mortal realm.
-▶ A hedge mage, casting self-taught spells to help their community and make a humble living rather than seeking the heights of power.
+▶ A *hedge mage*, casting self-taught spells to help their community and make a humble living rather than seeking the heights of power.
-▶ An arcanist, devoted to completely mastering a single form of magic, such as necromancy, fire magic, illusion, or the art of creating magic items.
+▶ An *arcanist*, devoted to completely mastering a single form of magic, such as necromancy, fire magic, illusion, or the art of creating magic items.

 ##### Mage Quick Roles